 Nowadays, when we look back at 1950s hairstyles, that era channels classic Americana style.
 Women from this era embraced glamour and treated hairstyles as their self-expression.
 On the screen and in real life, short and cropped hairstyles became popular.
 Long hair was also in style much like the 1940s, with full pin curls and waves that exuded pure bombshell appeal.

 Whether it was to achieve a ladylike or rebellious look, these hairstyles made every woman stand out during this era.
+These tresses also hold significance in the context of the decade’s fashion.
 And actresses of the decade like Elizabeth Taylor, Audrey Hepburn, and Lucille Ball wore these looks in movies.
 From poodle haircuts to chic ponytails, discover the most popular 1950s hairstyles below.

 Popular 1950s Hairstyles